-1. Organizational Structures for Paragraphs
+2. Organizational Structures for Paragraphs

-Now that you know how paragraphs are made up of a topic sentence and supporting sentences, you can think about ways to organize these parts into an effective whole.
+Now that you know about the various parts of a paragraph, you can think about ways to organize these parts into an effective whole.

-There are four different organizational structures:
+There are four different organization structures:

 - Spatial

-- · Chronological
+- Chronological

 - Emphatic

 - TEE

-Each of these is like a model for how you can build a paragraph, and each model can be used in a variety of situations.
+Each of these is like a model for how you can build a paragraph, and each model can be deployed in a variety of situations.
 Once you master these four, you'll have plenty of options for any writing challenge.

-1a.
+2a.
 Spatial